-Purpose: To discharge uncontaminated stormwater to the Waitara River Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Adoption of best practicable option Inspections and liaison with consent holder.
+Means of monitoring during period under Compliance Condition requirement ondition requirement Means of monitoring during period under review 1.
+Adoption of best practicable option Inspections and liaison with consent holder.
 Consent not exercised during this monitoring period N/A 2.
 Activity to be undertaken generally in accordance with the consent application documentation Consent not exercised during this monitoring period N/A 3.
 Any stormwater to be discharged to the Waitara River to be tested and results provided to the Council for approval before discharge No discharge reported N/A 4.
 Specified chemical constituents not to be exceeded in the discharge Consent not exercised during this monitoring period N/A 5.
 Specified prohibited effects on the receiving water Consent not exercised during this monitoring period N/A 6.
 Lapse condition N/A N/A 7.
 Review provision Adopted 2013/14 monitoring report recommendation to not review consent.
-No further provision for review N/A res pect of this consent poliance and environmental performance in experiormance in respect of this consent N/A N/A
+No further provision for review N/A